AlbionsRefuge/bubbles-faq/general-questions.md

 ##### You have learned several basic principles of coding in this short project

-You've learned:
+You've learned that:

-- that data can be a **string**, like your name, or a collection of items, like the color **arrays**.
+- data can be a **string**, like your name, or a collection of items, like the color **arrays**.
-- that you can give your data a name so that it will be easier for you to work with.
+- you can give your data a name so that it will be easier for you to work with.
-- that you can write code to find the **length** of a string, to do **math** and to **compare** two things
+- you can write code to find the **length** of a string, to do **math** and to **compare** two things
-- that there are reusable blocks of code called **functions** that do what they are meant to whenever you call them
+- there are reusable blocks of code called **functions** that do what they are meant to whenever you call them
-- that you can use **if/else** statements to change what happens in your program
+- you can use **if/else** statements to change what happens in your program

-That is a lot!
+That is quite a lot!

 ##### Using external resources is normal practice in professional coding

 You may have noticed that your final result was doing a lot more than you probably expected.

 There isn't much sense re-inventing the wheel.
-The same goes for many coding tasks.
+The same goes for coding tasks.
 There are [many popular libraries](http://en.wikipedia.org/wiki/List_of_JavaScript_libraries) of JavaScript code that will make life easier for you.
 You will see a link to the popular [jQuery](http://en.wikipedia.org/wiki/JQuery) library in your `index.html` tab.

 ##### Beauty of customization